kidofcubes/RpgPlugin/README.md

 }
 ```

-add the latest release jar as a dependency in your gradle/maven/smth
+add the latest release jar as a dependency in your gradle/maven
-also put the same jar as a plugin
+and also the release jar needs to be running as a plugin

+(i think this only supports paper havent tested on spigot or bukkit)
 leave me a dm on discord if something KidOfCubes#4867

-might add:
+plans: (all going to be disablable)
+	custom mob spawning thing
+	custom hit detection (custom range, hit hitbox size, etc)
 	classes
-	mob spawning
-	a ability casting system
-	a config file that lets you just disable things that you dont want

-will add:
+not sure plans: